 I’ve made money using this method since the early 2000s.
 It started off as a trickle – my first ad sale was direct to a small business for $50 a month for one banner on my card game website.
 From that point forward I’ve grown my income from direct ad sales to the point that I’ve made as much as $5,000 a month from it, and at least $1,000 a month from direct ad sales for ten years straight.

 That makes direct ad sales my most consistent income stream, and by far the longest serving income stream I have had online.

 During my website investing heyday, I had several websites in several niches, all making money from ads.
 More recently this blog has been my main source of sponsorship revenue, though I have made money in niches like miniature motorcycles, rap music, small business, and Magic cards.

 Of course let’s not forget virtually every mainstream media website, news site, top blogs, youtube, google search – virtually every website you can think of with a sizable audience uses advertising, it is a proven money maker.
 As long as you have an audience companies want to reach, you have the potential to make money selling ads.

 My Ad Pricing Formula Revealed

-For as long as I have been a teacher of how to make money with blogs – over 5 years now – I’ve been asked the question over and over again…
+For as long as I have been a teacher of how to make money with blogs – since 2005 – I’ve been asked the question over and over again…

 How much should I charge for advertising on my blog?